jellever/StreamDivert/README.md

 udp > 0.0.0.0 53 -> 10.0.1.49 53
 ```

+## Use Cases
+*  Diverting C&C traffic to a local socket for dynamic malware analysis
+*  Diverting inbound SMB connections of a compromised host to Responder/ ntlmrelayx (usefull in penetration tests)
+*  Routing C&C protocols over reserved ports.
+For example routing a meterpreter bind shell over port 445.

 ## Help!
 My packets/ connections are not correctly diverted!
 One thing to keep in mind when configuring diverted connections is that you don't have conflicting diverted streams.
 Given the following example config file:
 ```conf